geky/cargo-what/README.md

-What!
+What?
 =====

-This crate is a sort of experiment in type-driven development.
+Tells you what type things are.

-This crate provides the `what!` macro, which very similar to Rust's `todo!` macro.
+This crate provides the `what!` macro.
+This is functionally similar to the [`todo!`] macro, except that it also tells you type information.

 ``` rust
 fn hello() -> Result<(), Box<dyn Error>> {